Thoughts About Waiting - And so We Wait

 Maybe you’re waiting for the cut to stop bleeding, the pain to stop hurting, the smile to start coming?

-Regardless, of what you are waiting for, you continue to wait, for wisdom, feelings of hope, some form of guidance, something to go away, or something to show up!
+Regardless, of what we're waiting for we continue to expect!
+We wait for wisdom, feelings of hope, some form of guidance, something to go away, or something to show up.

-Undoubtedly, patience comes with virtue, a virtue many of us lack.
-Nonetheless, we commit to prayer, seeking direction, furthering thoughts of attaining virtue, all of which can bring a blossom to our spirit.
-However, we avoid the slowdown refusing productive action, thereby placing ourselves in a state of waiting until we do.
+Undoubtedly, patience comes with virtue.
+A virtue many of us lack.
+Nonetheless, we commit to prayer, seek direction, furthering our thoughts of attaining righteousness.
+All of these actions or thought processes can bring a blossom to our spirit.
+However, we avoid the slowdown refusing productive activity, thereby placing ourselves in a state of waiting until we take the time to act!

 As a means of managing, we subconsciously distract ourselves in our suspense.
 Our focus becomes necessary.
-A composition of positive readiness begins to develop in our desperation.
-Forcing us to act within our interruptions.
+A composition of positive readiness begins to develop in our desperation forcing us to move within our interruptions.

-Somewhat hypnotized we begin providing personal service to others; reaching out, opening to new concepts, and to the action of simply being patient when there is no other option.
+Somewhat hypnotized we begin providing personal service to others; reaching out, opening to new concepts, and merely surrendering when there is no other option.
+Surrender is the key to allowing movement as we are guided more freely when in submission.

 Frustration can build

-Frustration builds as we linger in the waiting game, and yet, with a moment of grace, the dynamic can change allowing a calm within a difficult situation.
+Frustration builds as we linger in the waiting game, and yet, with a moment of grace, the dynamic can change allowing a calm in a difficult situation.

 The delay of waiting can be tedious; nonetheless, it opens us to the perspective of looking outside of ourselves, while hoping for some sense of control in an uncontrollable current.